CocoLab-2022/signalsongithub/Plan/planninglog.md

    	 2. Within-subject design: select a population, check before vs. after adoption.
  - Problem need resolve for Within-subject design: is there a way to determine when a person starts the activity overview? (may check the events).
  - Experiment 1 shall be start by May 1st?

+Updata on 05/10/2022:
+-Projects have been sampled (list to be added) -Agreement achieved on ToDos.